ngneat/spectator/docs/docs/testing-components.md

   providers: [],
   declarations: [],
   entryComponents: [],
+  bindings: [], // Forward to Angular TestComponentOptions in TestBed.createComponent(ButtonComponent, { bindings})
   componentProviders: [], // Override the component's providers
   componentViewProviders: [], // Override the component's view providers
   componentImports: [], // Override the component's imports in case of testing standalone component